ndubuisi-ugwuja/FundMe-frontend/README.md

    • Visit: http://localhost:8080 (or the port shown in your terminal).
    • Make sure MetaMask is connected to the same network as your contract.

-# 🖥️ index.html
+## 🖥️ index.html

 Your HTML file should have:

-• A Connect button (.connect)
+• A Connect button

-• A Withdraw button (.withdraw)
+• A Withdraw button

-• A funding form with:
+• A funding form with ethAmount input field and fund button

-• .ethAmount input field

-• .fund button

-• Elements to display:

-• Mining status (.mining)
+• Mining status

-• Waiting status (.waiting)
+• Waiting status

-• Confirmation status (.completed)
+• Confirmation status

-• Transaction hash (.hash)
+• Transaction hash

-• Success message (.success)
+• Success message

-# 🛠 index.js Highlights
+## 🛠 index.js Highlights

 • Connect Function — Requests wallet connection via MetaMask.